alessandrobologna/docker-pagespeed/README.md

 RESIZE_PATH | _resize | Allows on the flight resizing of images (jpg only).
 The image must resized in one of the authorized domains, and the resized url would for instance _resize/[width]x[height]/www.example.com/images/big.jpg. [width] and [height] are expressed in pixels and can be set to - if the resize should not constrain that dimension.
 Since the result image will also be optmized by PageSpeed, conversion to webp and quality can be set with PageSpeed options
 REWRITE_LEVEL| CoreFilters | Set the PageSpeed [rewrite level](https://developers.google.com/speed/pagespeed/module/config_filters)
 SERVER_NAME | | The fully qualified hostname where you are running PageSpeed.
 It can be your local docker-machine ip address, the elastic beanstalk server, or any other name that you have assigned to it.
-TTL | 120 | The time period, in seconds, for which PageSpeed will keep cached responses in Varnish cache MAX_UPSTREAM_AGE | 120 | If HIDE_PROXY_HEADERS or HIDE_BACKEND_HEADERS are set, and the response is not allowing caching (for instance, with max-age=0), force PageSpeed to instead consider the response cacheable for this amount of time.
-VARNISH_UNSET_RESPONSE_HEADERS | | A list of header names in the response that you don't want to send back WARMER_URL | | If provided, will start a cache warming script recursively crawling pages at the given URL (typically the home page).
+MIN_TTL | 120 | The time period, in seconds, for which PageSpeed will keep cached responses in Varnish cache VARNISH_UNSET_RESPONSE_HEADERS | | A list of header names in the response that you don't want to send back WARMER_URL | | If provided, will start a cache warming script recursively crawling pages at the given URL (typically the home page).
 WARMLY_LIMIT | 1 | The number of levels of recursion for the cache warming script